 I start by asking Charlotte, who diagnosed your mother and how did they do it?

 She tells me her mother was having trouble paying her bills and just wasn't acting "right".
 So she took her mother to her doctor of many years and explained what was happening.
 Her mother told the doctor that there was nothing wrong with her.

 The doctor said three words and asked her mother to remember those words.
 After a few minutes he asked the mother to repeat the words.
 The mother couldn't remember any of the words.

 Next, the doctor asked the mother to draw a clock.
 The mother drew a clock but it was all out of shape, and while she had the parts, it really didn't look right.

 The doctor then told Charlotte, your mother has Alzheimer's and I am going to write her a prescription for Aricept.
 When Charlotte asked the doctor what else, he told her, there really isn't much you can do.

 I ask Charlotte, did your mother have an MRI or a Pet scan?
 She answered no. Did your mother have a series of blood tests to see if something else was causing the memory problems.
 She answered, no.

-We then proceeded to discuss this -- Is it really Alzheimer's Disease or Something Else?
+We then proceeded to discuss this --

 I try to explain to Charlotte that there are other illnesses like hypothyroidism and depression that can mimic the symptoms of Alzheimer's and dementia.
 There can also be other causes like brain lesions, infections, and vascular problems.
 Charlotte responds, all I know is what the doctor told me.
 I make a mental note to encourage her to get a "fully baked diagnosis".